 - 2.11.1 A built heritage assessment has been produced to inform this brief. - 2.11.2 The site lies within the city walls.
 In the past there have been a number of churches in or close to the site.
 St Michael at Thorn, after which Thorn Lane was named, was built in the late eleventh or early twelfth century.
 It stood in the south east corner of the site at the junction of Thorn Lane and Ber Street.
 It was demolished in the late 1940s after suffering bomb damage.
-Surviving churches in the vicinity are All Saints Timberhill, St John the Baptist Timberhill, St Peter Parmentergate, St Julian's Church and St
+St Martin in Balliva church lay within the northern edge of the proposed development site and associated archaeological remains may extend

-- John de Sepulchre.
+- into the red line area."
+Surviving churches in the vicinity are All Saints Timberhill, St John the Baptist Timberhill, St Peter Parmentergate, St Julian's Church and St John de Sepulchre.
 The location of these and other lost churches can be seen on the 1789 map (fig.14).
 The main approach to the Castle was from the south, passing adjacent to the site along Ber Street. - 2.11.3 The 1885 map (fig.15) shows the intricate pattern of streets and terraced buildings that lay on the site at the end of the nineteenth century.
 All these were removed during the 1960s as part of slum clearance projects.
 At this time Rouen Road was constructed and the site now occupied by Prospect House was cleared and levelled.